Burnsville, North Carolina: 2000 census

 There were 748 households, out of which 21.9% had children under the age of 18 living with them, 41.2% were married couples living together, 11.6% had a female householder with no husband present, and 44.9% were non-families.
 42.1% of all households were made up of individuals, and 25.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.00 and the average family size was 2.70.

 In the town, the population was spread out, with 18.1% under the age of 18, 5.7% from 18 to 24, 22.4% from 25 to 44, 23.2% from 45 to 64, and 30.7% who were 65 years of age or older.
 The median age was 48 years.
 For every 100 females, there were 75.3 males.
 For every 100 females age 18 and over, there were 70.8 males.

 The median income for a household in the town was $21,653, and the median income for a family was $34,712.
 Males had a median income of $30,227 versus $25,234 for females.
 The per capita income for the town was $16,894.
 About 15.3% of families and 19.5% of the population were below the poverty line, including 24.2% of those under age 18 and 19.4% of those age 65 or over.

 Education

 Burnsville is served by the Yancey County Schools System.
 Mountain Heritage High School, Yancey County's public high school is located outside the town limits to the west on Highway 19E, as is a satellite campus of Mayland Community College.
+Cane River Middle School lies to the west of the town limits.
+In 2019, Blue Ridge Elementary School was opened west of the town limits.
 Burnsville Elementary School and East Yancey Middle School lie to the east of the town limits.

 Economy

+Altec and Glen Raven are manufacturing employers in Burnsville.
 Glen Raven is the only operating textile factory in the county.

 Formerly, Burnsville had two textile mills, with Avondale Mills and Glen Raven, Inc. each operating a mill in the town.
 The closures of the Avondale Mills facility and Taylor Togs' Micaville blue jeans factory occurred in 2004.

+Mountain Gardens is a botanical garden on Shuford Creek Road, bordered by National Forest under the Black Mountains.
+Paradise is a 2025 documentary film about Joe Hollis and Mountain Gardens, by Garret Martin.